 - Observers collected data onboard 417 fixed-gear and trawl vessels and at 14 processing facilities for a total of 44,178 observer days.

 - With few exceptions, the observer provider company AIS Inc. successfully deployed observers from 30 ports for 4,368 days at sea with a minimal number of trips released from coverage.

 - There were 97 debriefings completed in Anchorage by 3 FMA staff and 572 debriefings in Seattle completed by 21 FMA staff.

-- NMFS held outreach events in Seattle, Petersburg, Sitka, Juneau, Kodiak, and Homer to maintain a dialogue with industry members and inform them about changes to the program, vessel responsibilities, and the objectives of quality collection of data and management.
+- NOAA Fisheries held outreach events in Seattle, Petersburg, Sitka, Juneau, Kodiak, and Homer to maintain a dialogue with industry members and inform them about changes to the program, vessel responsibilities, and the objectives of quality collection of data and management.